sarahberger2097/academic-website/content/home/experience.md

   date_start = "2019-06-01"
   date_end = "2020-08-01"
   description = """
-  Responsibilities include:

   * Conducted research and data analysis on developmental differences in the nature of memory representations after retreival
   * Administrative duties such as facilitating REB ethics for all study protocols, organizing lab meetings, hiring and supervising research assistants, maintaining organized databases and recruiting participants
-  * Created an MTurk study for obtaining normalized data for object stimuli and analysed data using R
+  * Created an MTurk study for obtaining normalized data for object stimuli and analysed data using R for an open source software project available [here]({{<ref "/resources/resources/index.md">}})
   """

   [[experience]]